 Many breast cancer tumors are estrogen positive (ER-positive), progesterone positive (PR-positive), or both (ER-positive and PR-positive).
 Mine was both.

-By the way, this information about your tumor(s) is provided in your pathology report, and you simply must have a copy of this report in your possession so you can familiarize yourself with your own unique cancer’s biology, even though this might sound like the last thing you want to do after your diagnosis.
+By the way, this information about your tumor(s) is provided in your pathology report.
+You should have a copy of this report so you can familiarize yourself with your unique cancer’s biology, even though this might sound like the last thing you want to do after your diagnosis.

-Be sure to ask for a copy if you don’t receive one.
+Be sure to ask for a copy if you don’t/didn’t receive one.

 If a woman is ER and/or PR positive, her oncologist might very likely prescribe an aromatase inhibitor after surgery, chemotherapy or radiation as part of her adjuvant therapy treatment plan.
 The intent is, of course, to prevent recurrence.